North Dakota Democratic–Nonpartisan League Party: Rise of the Nonpartisan League

 Each was designed to remedy what the farmers conceived as an abuse, and each was to lower the cost of producing and marketing grain.

 The determination of the league fulfilled their pledge and many of their planks passed legislation.
-The growth of far left sympathies was on the rise in North Dakota.
+The growth of far-left sympathies was on the rise in North Dakota.
 The Socialists had considerable success.
 They brought in many outside speakers; Eugene V. Debs spoke at a large antiwar rally at Garrison in 1915.
 By 1912, there were 175 Socialist locals in the state.
 Rugby and Hillsboro elected Socialist mayors.
-The party had established a weekly paper, the Iconoclast, in Minot, North Dakota.
+The party established a weekly paper, the Iconoclast, in Minot, North Dakota.

-Throughout the decades, the League pushed for the establishments of state operated mills, elevators, and banks.
+Throughout the decades, the League pushed for the establishments of state-operated mills, elevators, and banks.
 The state was not entirely isolationist, just as it was neither entirely liberal nor entirely conservative.
-By 1952, the Non-partisan league was itself divided.
+By 1952, the Nonpartisan League was itself divided.